 Her own choregraphic work constitutes an enquiry into the true relationship between authenticity and representation of human bodies in spaces through experiments and composition of dance material with the use of logic games and structured improvisation tasks.
-Influenced by her background studies in Performing Arts (Dance) and Sciences (Biology) she often extracts themes related to human nature, the space and its politics.
+Influenced by her background studies in Contemporary Dance/Choreography and Sciences (Biology) she often extracts themes related to human nature, the space and its politics.

 Anastasia holds a BSc Bachelor Degree in Biology (direction of Genetics, Molecular&Reproductive Biology) from Aristotle University of Thessaloniki/Greece and Galileo Placement Certificate (L.L.P programme) for her Postgraduate Research (Biomolecular&Genetics department) at Imperial College London.